tony-vn/NyaaScrape-qBittorrent/README.md

 NyaaScrape-qBittorrent is a Python-based tool that saves the information of a **Nyaa.si** page in a text file in the same location of the torrented files for easy tracking of information of a particular downloaded release.

 ## :rocket: Features:
-- Saves information from a Nyaa page automatically through qBittorrent's `Run on download finished` event.
+- Saves information from a Nyaa page automatically through qBittorrent's `Run on torrent finished` event.
 - Scrapes **hidden** Nyaa pages
 - Preserves **tables** and **all links** in text file.
 - Allows users to easily access information of a particular torrent release through a text file next to their torrented files.
 - Saves downloaded torrents in `downloaded.txt`.
 - Available as an **executable** and an **open-source Python script(s)**.
+- **NEW:** Scrape the Nyaa pages of torrents already downloaded (script only)
+- **NEW:** Download Nyaa pages

 ## :book: Description:
 A script packaged into an executable that scrapes the download page of [Nyaa.si](https://nyaa.si/), extracts information from the page, and writes it to a text file saved in the same location as the downloaded file.
 The script/executable first attempts to scrape the Nyaa pages.
-If that is unavailable, it falls back to scraping the cached Nyaa page through AnimeTosho.
+If that is unavailable, it falls back to scraping the cached Nyaa page through **AnimeTosho.**
 <BR><BR>
-This program is useful for quickly referencing torrent details provided by the author from file explorer and ensuring torrent details is retained on your local machine in the event the web page is taken down.
-Users who wish to archive or hoard data will find the most utility from this.
+This program is useful for being able to quickly reference torrent details provided by the torrent uploader from file explorer and ensuring torrent details is retained on your local machine in the event the web page is taken down.
+Users who archive or hoard data will find the most utility from this.
 <BR><BR>
-What information does this executable scrape?
+What **information** does this executable scrape?
 - Title
 - Date
 - Submitter